atmajs/mask-binding/README.md

 #### Validations

-Usually you want to validate user inputs **before** setting them into model and this custom tag is used in dualbind control to keep the model valid.
+Usually you want to validate user inputs **before** setting them to the model and this custom tag is used in dualbind control to keep the model valid.

 ```sass
 div > input type=text > :dualbind value='currentUser.name' {